Plutonomicon/cardano-transaction-lib/README.md

 [Cachix badge]: https://img.shields.io/badge/cachix-public_plutonomicon-blue.svg
 [Cachix link]: https://public-plutonomicon.cachix.org

+**cardano-transaction-lib** is a Purescript library for building smart contract transactions on Cardano

 ## Goals:

 - [x] **Stage 1** Build a simple transaction in the browser that works with at least one light wallet (Nami)